connorberek226/Final-Project/README.md

 # Analysis

 ## Housing Data
-We compared housing data to average income for each house pricepoint to see the correlation for each state
+We compared housing data to average income for each house pricepoint to see the correlation for each state.

 ## Illinois
 ![image](https://user-images.githubusercontent.com/60550835/116014784-f971d900-a604-11eb-9d77-42305ef34c12.png)